My Approach To Coaching

 My Coaching Service

-Following an initial consultation you will receive a comprehensive coaching service including a personalised, interactive training program with full e-mail and phone support.
-Your plan will be sent to you in 6 to 12 week blocks in the form of a PDF document.
-Here you will find the details of each day’s training.
-I will be available by text, phone or email on an unlimited basis to answer your questions, deal with any unforeseen circumstances and changes in objective, and provide all the help you need.
+I charge £80 per month.
+So that’s just about enough to pay the rent and put food on the table.
+The coaching service I provide is as in-depth and comprehensive as I am able to make it.
+For your £80 per month you will receive a personalised training program with full e-mail and phone support.
+The program will be sent to you in 6 to 12 week blocks.
+I will be available by text, phone or email on an unlimited basis to answer your questions, deal with any unforeseen circumstances, and provide all the help you need.

-Your plan will be flexible and adaptable.
+Your program will specify the precise training durations and intensities for each workout to take the guess-work out of training and ensure that some sessions are challenging, while others permit recovery.
+Your program will also be flexible and adaptable.
 Personal coaching is a two-way street – it is a partnership, not a dictatorship!
-You will provide me with daily feedback by recording your training in a simple online log.
-Your feedback will allow me to analyse your training and, based on the outcome of each workout, modify your plan as you progress through each period of training.
-After all, the plan you receive is not set in stone – it is a work in progress.
-So it is important to keep me updated on how things are going.
-In this way I will ensure that you are getting the maximum benefit from your training and recovering properly.
+You’re expected to provide me with daily feedback through a simple online training log.
+In turn, your feedback will allow me to make adaptations to your program as you progress through each training block.
+After all, the program you receive is not set in stone – it is a work in progress!

-My approach is holistic.
+The service I provide is also holistic.
 I have acquired a wealth of knowledge in the field of sports and exercise science through many years of study and life as a professional athlete.
 I have come to realise that to improve your running, a balanced training program is just one piece of the puzzle.
-There are many other essential elements, including strength and conditioning, and nutrition.
-I will be give you guidance on these, along with advice on cross-training, injury prevention and resolution, fuelling for racing, and training at altitude.
+There are many other essential elements, including strength and conditioning and nutrition.
+I will give you guidance on these, along with advice on cross-training, injury prevention and resolution, fuelling for racing, and training at altitude.
 I will leave no stone unturned to give you all the support that you need.